 What are the potential future uses of this land/Site after remediation?
 Will The Narragansett Electric Company still own the Site?
 Have there been discussions with the city of Pawtucket?

 At this point in the process, we are focused on planning and safely conducting the remediation activities.
 The Narragansett Electric Company currently owns the Site and intends to maintain ownership.
 Following approval of the remediation plan, we will work with RIDEM, the City of Pawtucket and other stakeholders to discuss possible future uses of portions of the Site.
 It’s important to remember that the Site will continue to house an active electrical substation and natural gas regulating station, so future uses will need to incorporate these activities.

 What is a Public Involvement Plan?

 Throughout our work at the Tidewater Site, both now and in the future, we’re committed to sharing information with the public.
 Many of the communications activities we’ve undertaken have been incorporated into the state’s first Public Involvement Plan (PIP).
-A PIP is an agreement between a party conducting remediation activities – in this case, National Grid – and the public on how information will be shared with the community and how the public can comment on plans to remediate the Site.
+A PIP is an agreement between a party conducting remediation activities – in this case, The Narragansett Electric Company – and the public on how information will be shared with the community and how the public can comment on plans to remediate the Site.
 PIPs are tailored to specific sites and can be updated to reflect additional issues or challenges that may arise during the remediation process.